smartinternz02/SI-GuidedProject-526652-1688106045/Readme.txt

 ### Greetings to evaluator!

 This repository holds the work we have completed as part of the Data Analytics Summer Internship program under Smart Bridge.
-In the **_Assignments.zip_** we have uploaded all the assignment files of each team member.
+In the **_Assignments.txt_** has the google drive link for the **Assignments** folder is pasted.
+That folder contains all the assignment files of each team member.

 <br>

-The **_Project Files.zip_** contains the below folders
+The **_Project Files.txt_** has the google drive link for the **Project Files** folder, which contains the below folders

  1. The source code of our project website is in the **_Web Interface Implementation_** folder along with flask deployment code and websites assets.
  2. The datasets we have used for analysis is in the **_Datasets_** folder.